Static overlay

 Resources

-We advocate for equitable clinical research funding
+We advocate for equitable research funding to address key priorities in low-resource settings

 We managed to have COVID-19 vaccines produced with ethical approval, but we were not able to distribute them ethically.
 Can we think differently?
 We need to broaden our ethical frameworks, and we need to evaluate our international research partnerships to ensure that they embody solidarity, recognition of local solutions and expertise, and justice.